It's (NOT) a 10! Homemade Detangler Recipe

 Cedarwood essential oil: Cedarwood has been found to help stimulate the scalp and hair follicles resulting in hair growth.

 Tea Tree essential oil: This oil has been known to help with dandruff and soothes itchy scalps.
-Research has also found that it has properties known to kill bacteria and treats scalp acne, in turn supporting healthy hair growth.
+Research has also found that it has properties known to kill bacteria and treat scalp acne, in turn supporting healthy hair growth.

 Jojoba oil: Jojoba oil has properties similar to the sebum of your scalp, so it works like your natural hair oil.
 It helps support hair growth and regrowth.
 Jojoba oil also has antioxidant properties that help fight fungal and bacterial infection on your scalp that may otherwise inhibit your hair growth as well as soothe any itchiness.
 The vitamins in this oil also help condition and restore your hair.